Skip to content

 Both product ranges also deliver on the growing consumer desire for more authentic sensorial experiences even in their laundry, offering sophisticated fragrances inspired by nature and enriched with essential oils.

-As Fernanda Costa, Global Fabric Enhancers Marketing Lead, says: “These launches from our power brand Comfort are the latest example of how the Home Care business group is delivering on Unilever’s Growth Action Plan: leveraging our strong science and technology capabilities to develop innovations that drive category growth.
+As Fernanda Costa, Global Fabric Enhancers Marketing Lead, says: “These launches from our Power Brand Comfort are the latest example of how the Home Care business group is delivering on Unilever’s Growth Action Plan: leveraging our strong science and technology capabilities to develop innovations that drive category growth.

 “Our focus is on delivering for consumers who want superior products that are sustainable and great value.
 Using breakthrough formulations, both the Scent Booster Elixir and Botanical ranges are aimed at recruiting new and lapsed shoppers to the fabric conditioner and scent booster segment.”